mops1k/adr-bundle/README.md

 ## Action-Domain-Responder bundle
-This bundle provide easy way to implement ARD patter with symfony framework.
+This bundle provides an easy way to implement the ADR pattern with the Symfony framework.

 ## Install
 ```bash